richlim16/ExhibitApp/README.md

-php artisan serve to run this on localhost:8000
+"php artisan serve" to run this on localhost:8000